When you're trying to figure out how much you might receive in a personal injury settlement after a motorcycle accident, here's what to know:

-Valuing a case also means figuring out what the plaintiff would ultimately be willing to accept to settle the case before trial.
+Valuing a case also means figuring out what the injured rider would ultimately be willing to accept to settle the case before a personal injury lawsuit needs to be filed (and before that lawsuit goes to trial).
 That's a lot to keep track of.
-But the two biggest factors in valuing the case are the extent of the plaintiff's damages -- meaning how bad the motorcycle accident was and how significant the resulting injuries are -- and how likely the jury is to find the defendant liable (at fault for the accident).
+But the two biggest factors in valuing the case are the extent of the plaintiff's injuries and other losses ("damages") and how likely a jury is to find the defendant liable (at fault for the accident).

 Estimating the potential outcome of a motorcycle accident case is quite difficult for one main reason: at trial, it will most likely be a jury that ultimately decides just how much money the defendant must pay the injured motorcyclist.

 Some personal injury damages, like medical bills and lost wages, are easier to predict because "concrete" costs like these will mostly be based on the amount the plaintiff demonstrates he or she has paid or lost and/or will continue to pay or lose.

 How the motorcycle accident affects a particular plaintiff is also key in valuing damages.
 For example, if a plaintiff is left with a permanent limp, but was formerly a very active person who enjoyed participating in a variety of sports and outdoor activities, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he had been relatively physically inactive before the injury.
 If the motorcycle accident left plaintiff permanently disabled in a way that does not affect his livelihood, that plaintiff's damages for lost earning potential will be lower than a plaintiff whose livelihood is affected.

-If a defendant has few other assets, a settlement will not exceed the liability limits of the defendant's auto insurance.
+If a defendant has few other assets, a motorcycle accident injury settlement will usually not exceed the liability limits of the defendant's auto insurance.
 Jury verdicts can and do exceed insurance liability limits, but that does not mean the plaintiff is able to collect the full amount of the verdict.
 If there is no other way to collect, a plaintiff's best option is usually to accept a settlement amount that equals the insurance coverage limits, even if actual damages are much higher and easy to prove.